Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 mv c1_meanval.txt arb_input/
 perl script/generating_meanvals.pl input_files/c2_matrix.txt c2
 mv c2_meanval.txt arb_input/
 ...
-(Do tihs for all datset matrices.)
+(Do this for all datset matrices.)
 ```

 **Result files:** `arb_input/c#_meanval.txt` files are the values used as the source values for the Arboretum clustering.